Getting Started With Multiple Forms

 Joining Multiple Forms Together

-Start by creating a new View and select your first form as a data source.
-Now, click the button that says "Add Join Condition" to add a second form.
+4) Now, click the "Add Join Condition" button to add a second form.

 After selecting a View layout, you can now add fields from both forms to your View layout.